- Getting Started

 - Has the purchaser signed the EIT Accessibility Acknowledgement Form?

-In some cases, the ARC may determine that further accessibility testing is necessary.
-ARC may refer the matter to the Usability/Accessibility Research and Consulting for such evaluation.
-The cost of this will be borne by the unit.
+In some cases, the ARC may determine that further accessibility testing is necessary and work with the requesting unit and vendor to accomplish the evaluation.

 The determination will be made as to whether:

 - The purchase should move forward, but only with certain criteria in place.

 The purchaser or Procurement Agent may be required or encouraged (depending on the specific purchase) to sign and submit the “Department EIT Accessibility Acknowledgement Form” to indicate that they understand the risks of procuring products or services that are inaccessible, either fully or partially.
 This document serves as a confirmation that the purchaser understands the policy, and will develop and file internally an Equally Effective Alternative Access Plan (EEAAP).
 This plan should:

 - Accommodate the affected population of visual-, hearing-, motor-, and learning-impaired individuals, among others;

 - Identify the individual responsible for providing the alternative;